zephyrproject-rtos/gsoc-2022-arduino-core/documentation/variants.md

 needs to be added it needs to be done in the `variants/` folder.
 Add a folder inside of the variants folder that matches the name of your board.
 2. Add an overlay file and a pinmap header file that match the name of the board.
-3. Add your new headerfile to an `#ifdef` statement in the variants.h file.
+3. Add your new headerfile to an `#ifdef` statement in the variant.h file.

 An example of this structure is shown below.